 4. Claim Your Free Metasearch Listing

-About a year ago, Google announced that it would now be possible to appear in metasearch results even without paying for metasearch ads.
+Google announced that it would now be possible to appear in metasearch results even without paying for metasearch ads.
 And free is good, right?

 Ideally, you’d be running an ad that highlights your property, but a free listing is absolutely better than no listing.
 Find out more about claiming your free listing.

-To prepare for voice search, consider adding something along the lines of an FAQ page.
+To leverage voice search, consider adding something along the lines of an FAQ page.
 If you have content on your website already in the format of a question with an answer, you’re going to be better positioned to potentially show up as people are searching for things like, “Nashville hotel near opera house.”